Customary Use

 Pinellas County signed a 2026 beach nourishment project coordination agreement with the U.S. Army Corps of Engineers (USACE), resolving longstanding concerns from the County and beachfront property owners.
 A key change now allows communities to adopt customary use ordinances instead of requiring perpetual public access and use easements—an option previously not authorized by USACE.

 Indian Rocks Beach adopted customary use in 2018.
-Pinellas County is now working with Indian Shores and Redington Shores to do the same.
+Indian Shores and Redington Shores currently have plans to do the same.

 Why Customary Use Matters in Indian Shores & Redington Shores